VimsRocz/Model-Predictive-Control-of-Spacecraft-Angular-Momentum-using-the-Earth-Magnetic-Field/README.md

 # Model Predictive Control of Spacecraft Angular Momentum using the Earth Magnetic Field

+Agile missions require well controlled total angular momentum emerging from external torques such as aerodynamic drag or gravity gradient.
+Current solutions rely on an instantaneous reduction of the total angular momentum vector using magnetic torquers.

+Due to the nature of magnetic desaturation with magnetic coils and the Earth magnetic field, the desaturation happens in the plane perpendicular to Earth’s magnetic field lines only.
+A model predictive approach could take the magnetic field lines of future orbit positions into account in order to find an optimized control command to minimize the magnitude of the total angular momentum error.

 This repository contains a **buildable MATLAB + Simulink project** for magnetic-torquer (MTQ) momentum desaturation with:

 - A **baseline instantaneous controller** (projection/pseudoinverse style).